thuupx/snap-sweeper/README.md

-# Snap Sweep - Image Duplicate Finder
+# Snap Sweeper - Image Duplicate Finder

 ## Overview

-Snap Sweep - The Image Duplicate Finder aims to provide a robust solution for identifying and managing duplicate images within large datasets.
-By detecting redundant images, Snap Sweep helps optimize storage usage and streamline image organization, which is essential for both professional and personal use cases.
+Snap Sweeper - The Image Duplicate Finder aims to provide a robust solution for identifying and managing duplicate images within large datasets.
+By detecting redundant images, Snap Sweeper helps optimize storage usage and streamline image organization, which is essential for both professional and personal use cases.

 Leveraging advanced image processing techniques, the tool offers a command-line interface for automation and a desktop UI for ease of use, supporting almost all image formats.